 Land-to-ocean spillover refers to the issue of the blurring of sharp contrasts in brightness temperature, such as those that exist between land and ocean, due to the relatively coarse width of the sensor antenna pattern.
 This problem is of concern because it results in false sea ice signals along coastlines because both land and sea ice have much higher brightness temperatures than ocean.
 The method used to reduce the spillover is an extension of the method employed for the single-channel Nimbus-5 Electrically Scanning Microwave Radiometer (ESMR) data in Parkinson et al. (1987).
 Figure 2a illustrates the effect of the coarse resolution of the microwave antenna on a coastline resulting in false sea ice signals in the vicinity of the coast, and Figure 2b shows the seven-by-seven array used in the procedure to reduce the land-to-ocean spillover effect.
 The rationale behind the approach is that a minimum observed sea ice concentration in the vicinity of coastlines where no sea ice remains offshore, which is generally seen in late summer, is probably the result of land spillover; so it is subtracted from the image.
 To reduce the error of subtracting sea ice in areas of actual sea ice cover, the technique searches for and requires the presence of open water in the vicinity of the image pixel to be corrected.

 Land-to-ocean spillover was reduced by the following three-step procedure:

 Residual Weather-Related Effects

-A correction is made for residual weather effects that were missed by the automatic weather filters.
-This correction is made based on monthly climatological sea surface temperatures (SSTs) from the NOAA Ocean Atlas (Levitus and Boyer 1994).
+Weather effects can cause the passive microwave signature of seawater to appear like that of ice (Cavalieri 1995).
+A correction is made for removing spurious ice resulting from residual weather effects that were missed by the automatic weather filters.
+These valid ice masks are based on monthly climatological sea surface temperatures (SSTs) from the NOAA Ocean Atlas (Levitus and Boyer 1994).
 These data, originally on a two-degree by two-degree grid, were remapped onto the SSM/I grid.
 Because the SST data did not extend to the SSM/I coastline, the data were extrapolated to the coastline once they were mapped onto the SSM/I grid.
 The SST maps are used as follows: